 In addition, based on the Administrative Measures for Internet Publication Services, an annual verification system shall apply to internet publishing service providers and shall be carried out once every year.
-The competent administrative departments for SAPPRFT should carry out the annual verification of internet publishing service providers within their respective administrative regions and report relevant information to the SAPPRFT.
+The competent administrative departments for the State Administration of Press, Publication, Radio, Film and Television should carry out the annual verification of internet publishing service providers within their respective administrative regions and report relevant information to the State Administration of Press, Publication, Radio, Film and Television.